Felix-dev25/CodeAlpha_Secure_Coding_Review/README.md

 <img width="651" height="88" alt="Screenshot secure 3" src="https://github.com/user-attachments/assets/dd784c42-fae9-4f90-aa62-b521da579057" />

-The final secure code improved by copilot with input validation is in the Branch More_secure
+The final secure code improved by copilot with input validation is in the Branch 'More_secure'

-To fanilize when writing code you should always practice:
+To fanilize, when writing code you should always practice:
 1. Input validation - sanitize and validate user input
 2. Use least privilege principle
 3. Avoid hardcoding credentials
 4. Handle errors gracefully
 5. Keep dependacies updated - libraries and frameworks

-Though all the three code; first repo (Basic network scanner) code, clean code (main code) and secure code ( More_secure code) work perfectly and provide results.
+Though all of the three codes; first repo (Basic network scanner) code, clean code (main code) and secure code ( More_secure code) work perfectly and provide results.
 It is advised that you sniff/ scan networks you control/ own or have permission to scan/ sniff.
-This code shows a lot of information hence you can avoid the payload function/ printing the payload since it might contain sensitive information.
-The UDP section also nessitates you to refresh you internet for quick results hence the function can be avoided since the count of 10 is too high from practice.
+This code shows a lot of information hence you can avoid the payload function/ printing the payload, since it might contain sensitive information.
+The UDP section also nessitates you to refresh your internet for quick results hence the function can be avoided since the count of 10 is just too high from practice.

-Hope you enjoy using the More-secure code and remember to reduce the count for UDP function to 3 to speed up the scanning results hence avoid refreshing your internet.
+Hope you enjoy using the More-secure code and remember to reduce the count for UDP function to 3, to speed up results hence avoid refreshing your internet.